Most Comfortable Coloured Contact Lenses

 When choosing coloured lenses, the first thing you'll need to decide is the shade that you're looking for.
 The natural colour of your eyes does not matter in this decision and you can choose from subtle options like green, blue, hazel and brown, or more striking tones like bright blue or violet.
 Most coloured contact lenses are generally designed to match the natural appearance of the iris, incorporating small lines and dots to create a graduated and varied effect.

 Coloured contact lenses that are meant to look natural use a pattern of dots and lines, mixing several colours together in a ring, with a clear area at the centre.
-The pattern and intensity of the dots governs the appearance of the lenses on your eye.
+The pattern and intensity of the dots govern the appearance of the lenses on your eye.
 The coloured part covers your iris, and the clear part lies over your pupil, allowing you to see through the lens.
 It's possible for the lens to shift when blinking, temporarily moving a coloured section of the lens over your iris, and interfering with your vision.
-The lens should correct it self quickly, but it may be momentarily inconvenient.
+The lens should correct itself quickly, but it may be momentarily inconvenient.
 Also, in very dark environments, as your pupil expands to allow more light to enter your eye, it may expand beyond the clear centre and out into the coloured ring, which may also impact your vision slightly.

 Nearly all contact lenses have a mild colour added to them, sometimes called a “visibility tint”.
 Usually green or blue, this is used only to make the lenses more visible while handling, and easier to spot if you drop them on the bathroom counter.
 Once they are on your eyes, they make no change to your natural eye colour, and don't affect your perception of colour.